 What's the one (Vegan) beauty product you can't live without?

 The Irene Forte Age-Defying Almond Eye Cream!
 It feels so gentle and soft, I adore the scent, and it works like no other eye cream I’ve tried.

 What are you doing to celebrate World Vegan Day?

-As a business we’ll be publishing a range of content, including a new article by the brilliant Sascha Camilli on How to Transition to a Vegan Lifestyle, and a range of interviews throughout the month with people who inspire us.
-Our aim is to provide unbiased and clear informative content, as well lots of inspiration and motivation for people to give it a go!
-On a personal level I’ll be drinking vegan prosecco by Thomas & Scott and persuading my boyfriend to cook me a delicious vegan meal!
+As a business, we’ll be publishing a range of content, including a new article by the brilliant Sascha Camilli on How to Transition to a Vegan Lifestyle, and a range of interviews throughout the month with people who inspire us.
+Our aim is to provide unbiased and clear informative content, as well as lots of inspiration and motivation for people to give it a go!
+On a personal level, I’ll be drinking vegan prosecco by Thomas & Scott and persuading my boyfriend to cook me a delicious vegan meal!

 What does the future of the Vegan market look like?

 In order to meet that growing demand, we see new brands are launching every week, showcasing collections that make use of innovative alternatives to leather, wool, silk, fur, down and other animal products – from footwear, bags and accessories to clothing and homewares.
-So we're really excited to be right at the centre of this!
+So we're really excited to be right at the center of this!

-What's your favourite Vegan meal?
+What's your favorite Vegan meal?

 Oh my god, so many!
 My partner makes an amazing cashew-based macaroni cheese, and he’s really perfected his green falafels this year, so it would probably be one of those.